TonDSchul/NeuroMod-Electrophysiological-Data-Analysis-User-Interface/NeuroMod Matlab Version/Modules/3. Main Plot Analysis Module/Live Phase Sync/Functions/README.txt

 % data snippet ends -----> only used if first 'if statement block' below
 % is not triggered.
 It checks if data is downsampled in different
 % situations and makes adjsutments accordingly
+% 5.
+Window: char, main window analysis window for which function is called
+% 6.
+CoupleToMainWindow: logical 1 or 0 whether time in the live analysis
+% plot is coupled to the main window plot

 % Output:
 % 1.
 StartIndex: double, Determined data index (from Data.Raw or Data.Preprocessed) at which the